shamsytech/portfolio/README.md

 I translated the design into a structured, maintainable Angular application with reusable components and responsive navigation.
 I also took creative ownership of specific sections:

 ### ✨ Wizard101 Collection (Footer)
-- Implemented this personal touch
+A personal, nostalgic touch inspired by the game _Wizard101_
+- Built using Angular and TypeScript for dynamic data binding
-- Built with semantic HTML and minimal CSS
+- Semantic HTML and minimal CSS for clean, efficient styling

 ### 🔗 Navigation & View Toggling
 - Developed the **navbar** with links to "Work" and "About Me"